OP-TEE/optee_os/lib/libmbedtls/mbedtls/README.md

     make check

-The tests need Perl to be built and run.
-If you don't have Perl installed, you can skip building the tests with:
+The tests need Python to be built and Perl to be run.
+If you don't have one of them installed, you can skip building the tests with:

     make no_test